Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: Introduction

 The paper is organised as follows.
-In Sect.~\ref{sec:data_treatment} we give a brief description of the characterisation methods (Sect.~\ref{sec:methods}) used and we discuss the need to use an adequate distance estimator and we give the final choice (Sect.~\ref{sec:distance_estimators}).
+In Sect.~\ref{sec:data_treatment} we give a brief description of the characterisation methods (Sect.~\ref{sec:methods}) used, we discuss the need to use an adequate distance estimator and we give the final choice (Sect.~\ref{sec:distance_estimators}), and we describe the Gaia mock catalogues used to compare with the data (Sect.~\ref{sec:mocks}).
 In Sect.~\ref{sec:sample_selection}, we describe the selection of the working samples from GaiaDR2 data and give an initial characterisation.
 In Sect.~\ref{sec:spatial}, we study the spatial density distribution of both samples (Sect.~\ref{sec:spatial_maps}) and we give the first spatial characteristics of the Galactic warp (Sect.~\ref{sec:spatial_warp}).
 We then continue by studying the kinematic signature of the warp in Sect.~\ref{sec:kine}.
 We first focus on the kinematics in 2D projection maps (Sect.~\ref{sec:kine_maps}) and in Sects.~\ref{sec:lonkin_data} and \ref{sec:ngc_data} we apply the LonKin and \ngc~methods to the two populations extracted from the GaiaDR2 data, respectively.
-In Sect.~\ref{sec:discussion} we combine the spatial and kinematic distributions and we compare it with the models.
+In Sect.~\ref{sec:discussion} we combine the spatial and kinematic distributions and we compare it with the models and data from the literature.
 Finally, in Sect.~\ref{sec:conclusion} we present our conclusions.
-This work is complemented with three appendices: in appendix~\ref{app:models} we provide a full description of the warp models used; in Appendix~\ref{app:veltrans} we detail the position and velocity transformations applied to a flat disc in order to warp it according to each of the three models; in appendix~\ref{app:predictions} we discuss the information the two methods provide when we apply them to synthetic data consisting of three different sets of particles, simulated with increasing complexity and reality.
+This work is complemented with four appendices: in appendix~\ref{app:sample} we give further details on the sample selection; in appendix~\ref{app:models} we provide a full description of the warp models used; in appendix~\ref{app:veltrans} we detail the position and velocity transformations applied to a flat disc in order to warp it according to each of the three models; in appendix~\ref{app:predictions} we discuss the information the two methods provide when we apply them to synthetic data consisting of three different sets of particles, simulated with increasing complexity and reality.